-The Club’s secretary may assist other club leaders on a punctual basis.
+The Club’s secretary may occasionally offer one-off assistance to other club leaders.
 They may also be in charge of scheduling and organising meetings of the club’s committee.
-The role is ideal for somebody that wants to learn more about the mechanics of how a Toastmasters club run and operates with a view of moving to another role later on.
+The role is ideal for somebody who wants to learn more about the mechanics of how a Toastmasters club run and operates with a view of moving to another role later on.

-The role of the club Treasurer is to look after club finances, collect membership dues and make any payments needed to suppliers such as a club venue.
+The role of the club Treasurer is to look after club finances, collect membership dues and make any payments needed to suppliers such as a club venue or a web hosting company.
 Every year, the club Treasurer will create a budget for the club and track actual revenues and expenditures against this budget.
-It is additionally up to the Treasurer to plan ahead and predict how a change in venue price could impact the finances of the club.
+Additionally, it is up to the Treasurer to plan ahead and predict how a change in venue price could impact the finances of the club.

 The club Treasurer works closely with the club Vice-President of Membership to collect membership fees from new members and pay the Toastmasters International dues of newly joined members.
 During each of the two renewal periods, they will also work to collect membership renewals and submit a list of renewing members as well as their dues on Toastmasters Club Central.

 Becoming a club Treasurer is a good way to learn financial skills and the fundamentals of managing the finances of a small organisation.
-While a Toastmaster club is a non for profit, it must collect enough income to meet its costs.
-This may mean that the club Treasurer could suggest the club to focus its energies in recruiting more members, in organising fundraising events or alternatively in finding out ways to cut costs.
+While a Toastmaster club is a non-profit organisation, it must collect enough income to meet its costs.
+This may mean that the club Treasurer could suggest that the club focus its energies on recruiting more members, organising fundraising events or alternatively on finding out ways to cut costs.